 By Jake Paterson, Co-Deputy Music Editor

-With their 2013 album AM, the Arctic Monkeys had achieved everything that a band could possibly hope to achieve; headlining Glastonbury twice, having platinum selling records and leading the line with one of the last true rockstar sex icons.
-That record gave them the space to double down and take their time, able to put their creative vision entirely in their own hands with no one at Domino able to say no or point them in a certain direction.
+With their 2013 album AM, the Arctic Monkeys had achieved everything that a band could possibly hope to achieve: headlining Glastonbury twice, having platinum selling records and leading the line with one of the last true sex icon rockstars in Alex Turner.

 In anticipation for the show I was, however, apprehensive as to how the band could bring to life a track like ‘Perfect Sense’ and put it alongside ‘Brianstorm’ without having to shuffle off a ten-piece orchestra in the matter of a few seconds.
 This sentiment had extended throughout Monkeys fans, many of them not rocking up to shows to hear Alex Turner croon about his seventies muses but instead to relive their adolescence.
 How could some warp-speed chic captivate 30,000 Bristol punters?

-As they came onstage with blue tint and distortion on the big screens to achieve an analogue film effect, no one in the crowd was expecting them to lead with ‘Mardy Bum’, having last played the track with a full band a decade before.
+That fear was quelled almost instantly.
+As they came onstage with blue tint and distortion on the big screens to achieve an analogue film effect, no one in the crowd was expecting them to lead with ‘Mardy Bum’ having last played the track with a full band a decade before.
 The audience blew the lid off the place, with mosh pits from teenagers who were too young to see them live when the song was first released and smoke canisters somehow hidden from security let off within seconds.
 "Oh, I’m in trouble again, aren’t I?"; yes Alex, we were not expecting this.

 He faltered only on the speed which he delivered some of the lyrics.
 He meandered his way through ‘Arabella’ and the emphatic ‘505’, seemingly given a creative licence to vocally noodle on the tracks by the rest of the band, and when they whipped out ‘Florescent Adolescent’ his timing made it almost challenging to scream along to.
 It didn’t quell the mood however, and both the lighters held up high and collective voices continued to fill the stadium.